-Diaphragm levels of superoxide anion were significantly higher in the mitochondrial fraction of severe COPD patients compared to those in the controls (Figure 4A, top panel).
-Likewise, muscle superoxide anion levels were greater in the membrane fraction of severe COPD patients compared to either moderate COPD or controls (Figure 4A, middle panel).

-However, diaphragm superoxide anion production from the cytosolic fraction did not significantly differ between COPD patients and control subjects (Figure 4A, bottom panel).
+Diaphragm levels of superoxide anion were significantly higher in the mitochondrial fraction of severe COPD patients compared with those in the controls (fig. 6a).
+Likewise, muscle superoxide anion levels were greater in the membrane fraction of severe COPD patients compared with either moderate COPD patients or controls (fig. 6b).
+However, diaphragm superoxide anion production from the cytosolic fraction did not significantly differ between COPD patients and control subjects (fig. 6c).

-Interestingly, the percentage of superoxide anion inhibition elicited by rotenone (respiratory chain inhibitor) was significantly greater in the diaphragms of both severe and moderate COPD patients compared to controls (Figure 4B, top panel).
-Conversely, the percentage of superoxide anion inhibition elicited by the inhibitors apocynin (specific nicotinamide adenine dinucleotide phosphate hydrogen [NADPH] oxidase inhibitor) and oxypurinol (inhibitor of xanthine oxidase), respectively, did not differ between COPD patients and controls (Figure 4B, middle and bottom panels, respectively).
+Interestingly, the percentage of superoxide anion inhibition elicited by rotenone (respiratory chain inhibitor) was significantly greater in the diaphragms of both severe and moderate COPD patients compared with controls (fig. 7a).
+Conversely, the percentage of superoxide anion inhibition elicited by the inhibitors apocynin (specific nicotinamide adenine dinucleotide phosphate hydrogen (NADPH) oxidase inhibitor) and oxypurinol (inhibitor of xanthine oxidase),